shendude/docker-server/README.md

 1. use the fstab file to automate mounting. targets debian hosts

+2. used pmset to set a restart cycle at ~3am every day to maintain server performance `sudo pmset repeat shutdown MTWRFSU 02:50:00 poweron MTWRFSU 02:59:0`

+3. in addition to pmset schedule, allow the mac to automatically login as user to start servers on automated restart

 ## radarr, sonarr, sabnzbd config

 1. sabnzbd: after finishing the install wizard, set the temporary download folder (config/folders) and completed download folder values to the mounted volumnes downloads and incomplete-downloads